ggciag/mandyoc/docs/files/input.rst

 ..
    For both 2-D and 3-D grids, the ``input_velocity.txt`` file possesses four lines of headers followed by the velocity data for each node of the model.

-For a 2-D grid, the ``input_velocity_0.txt`` file possesses four lines of headers followed by the velocity data for each node of the model.

 An initial velocity file allows an initial velocity field to be established so the simulated fluid presents an initial momentum.
 Respecting the conservation of mass equation when designing the initial velocity field is fundamental so the simulation can run properly.

 Additionally, the velocity boundary conditions defined in the ``param.txt`` (see the :doc:`parameter file section<parameter-file>`) will be used to define the normal and tangential velocities on the faces of the model during the simulation.